Reedus0/MinecraftComputer/README.md

 2. Stand at code paste block
 3. Configure your world edit folder
 4. Compile code using cmd (python main.py assembly.txt)
-5. Paste code in world(use mark /gmask redstone_block,air)
+5. Paste code in world(use mark /gmask redstone_block,air, then use command /schem load assembly_name.schem)
 6. Go down, to clock, press the lever and start programm
 7. After finishing you can reset programm, using reset button near the clock